Mewriick/Blazor.FlexGrid/README.md

 For **LazyTableDataSet** is filter object sended to the server.
 More info how it is works is [here](https://github.com/Mewriick/Blazor.FlexGrid/wiki/LazyTableDataSet---Client-Side-Blazor#filtering)

 # Grouping
-You can enable dynamic grouping functinallity for table
+You can enable dynamic grouping functionality for table
 ```cs
 builder.EnableGrouping(options =>
 {